 Whether you’re having one head lice symptom or all of them, you will need to roll up your sleeves and check for lice.

 Get a good במסרק בעל שיניים and make sure you have a well lit area to work in.
 Head lice are visible to the naked eye, but they’re very small.
-You may also want a magnifying glass or a magnifying mirror if you’re going to try to check yourself.
+You may also want a magnifying glass or a magnifying mirror if you’re going to try to check yourself for lice.

 Part the hair in thin sections to expose as much of the scalp as possible.
 Lice will scurry away to remain hidden, but you’ll find them eventually if you keep working in small sections.
 If possible, start behind the ear and along the hairline at the back of the neck.